 Members of Wi-Fi Alliance have formed a task group to explore technology and certification requirements to improve Wi-Fi network performance through the efficient use of available frequency bands, channels and network infrastructure.
 Wi-Fi CERTIFIED infrastructure and client devices will exchange information to enable intelligent band selection decisions, including capability to steer clients to the cellular network when appropriate.
 The task group will define mechanisms that are applicable to available frequency bands, and which may be extended to include additional bands as they come into use.
 Certification available

-Wi-Fi Aware is an exciting new capability of Wi-Fi which enables power-efficient discovery of nearby information and services before making a connection.
-Wi-Fi Aware makes it easy to find services available in the area that match preferences set by the user, and is optimized to work well even in crowded environments.
-Wi-Fi Aware is a key enabler of a personalized social, local, and mobile experience, enabling users to find video gaming opponents, share media content, and access localized information all before establishing a connection.
+Wi-Fi Aware enables quick discovery and connection to nearby information and services.
+Wi-Fi Aware makes it easy to find and use services available in the area that match preferences set by the user and is optimized to work well in crowded environments.
+Wi-Fi Aware is a key enabler of a personalized social, local, and mobile experience, enabling users to find video gaming opponents, share media content, and access localized information without requiring network infrastructure.
 Certification available

 The developing IEEE 802.11ah standard will extend Wi-Fi’s usefulness for new device categories and applications with very constrained power requirements and need for long-range connectivity.
 Members of Wi-Fi Alliance have formed a task group to investigate requirements for an interoperability certification program based on this upcoming standard, which uses unlicensed spectrum below 1 GHz.
 Extended Range ah technology complements traditional Wi-Fi with longer range, the capability to connect more devices to an access point, and lower power requirements, while maintaining the IP connectivity and government-grade security inherent in Wi-Fi today.

 Wi-Fi Home Design™